mjavanmardi/polaris/README.md

 Overview
 =========
-POLARIS provides libraries and tools to help transportation engineers create transportation system simulations, and in particular to simulate a Traffic Management
-Center along with ITS infrastructure.
+POLARIS provides libraries and tools to help transportation engineers create transportation system simulations, and in particular to simulate a Traffic Management Center along with ITS infrastructure.
 It provides implementation of vented models in transportation community so that those can be reused by application developers.

 The project is distributed under BSD license.

+POLARIS can be run in a Windows or a Linux(under development) environment.
+These instructions are given below.

 Windows
 =======